Lineage (company): History

 The company was founded in April 2012 by former Morgan Stanley investment banker Adam Forste, who formed Bay Grove Capital, LLC, through the consolidation of acquired warehousing and logistics companies beginning, in December 2008, with the purchase of Seafreeze from Toyo Susian Kaisha.
 The company then acquired CityIce, in 2009, and Flint River Services, in 2010, followed, in 2011, by Terminal Freezers of Santa Maria, California, and Richmond Cold Storage, purchased from Atlanta Equity.

 Lineage was formed with the fifth-largest network of temperature-controlled warehouse facilities in North America in 2012, according to International Association of Refrigerated Warehouses (IARW) rankings, with 40 facilities in eight states, including near international ports at Savannah, Georgia, Seattle, Washington and Norfolk, Virginia; as well as providing warehouse management, consulting, and food processing support.

 In a March 2021 interview with Bloomberg, Lineage CEO Greg Lehmkuhl said the company is actively preparing its initial public offering (IPO).
 The company completed its IPO in July 2024 with a listing on the Nasdaq, raising around $4.5 billion, valuing the company at over $18 billion.

+On April 21, 2024, a fire broke out at the Lineage cold storage facility in Benton County, Washington.
+The fire burned for 60 days.

+On June 17, 2026 a large fire broke out at the Lineage cold storage facility in Boyle Heights, Los Angeles, accelerated by the large facility's solar panels encompassing its entire roof, refrigerants, and decaying food within the building.
+The fire continued into a fourth day, when a state of emergency was declared due to the fire continuing to flare up and affecting regional air quality.
+Shelter-in-place orders were issued in surrounding areas due to the commercial building fire.